 First and foremost, I am an aspiring novelist.
-I have two completed manuscripts and five in development detailing little-known historical episodes that have been fleshed out into full length novels, told from the point of view of young male protagonists.
 My goal in writing has been multi-faceted.
-There is nothing I enjoy more than telling a story that can capture an audience, and as someone who was once a young boy myself, I have a passion for getting boys engulfed in the thrills of reading from a young age – particularly about history, and the types of historical figures that you can learn a thing or two from.
-Figures such as Benjamin Franklin and Theodore Roosevelt.
+There is nothing I enjoy more than telling a story that can capture an audience, and as someone who was once a young boy myself, I have a passion for getting boys engulfed in the thrills of reading from a young age – particularly about history, and the types of historical figures that you can learn a thing or two from, i.e. Benjamin Franklin and Theodore Roosevelt.

 In the meantime, I have the fortune of calling myself a professional writer.
 It’s all I do.
 I have made a living as a soccer writer (call it football if you want, I won’t fight you) covering the most beautiful game.
 I have spent just under four years as site expert at Pain in the Arsenal, a Time Inc. website.
 I have also written about soccer across numerous platforms, including CBS and FourFourTwo.